afrinconp/LeetCodeExercises/README.md

 # LeetCodeExercises
-In this repository I show some of the solutions of the leetcode excerises from the webiste:  [LeetCode](https://pages.github.com/) that I have made.
-I decided to solve just for fun and in order to improve my code skills.
-Feel free to comment if you have any other solution for one of the problems (I'd be really grateful if you summited a code, which takes less time)
+In this repository, I show some of the solutions to the leetcode exercises from the website: [LeetCode](https://pages.github.com/) that I have made.
+I decided to solve it just for fun and to improve my code skills.

+Feel free to comment if you have any other solution for one of the problems (I'd be grateful if you summited a code that takes less time)

 1.[Two Sum](https://leetcode.com/problems/two-sum/)